nancyweibe/chakra-ui/jekyll/_posts/2021-06-22-8-mockumentaries-that-go-up-to-eleven.md

 ---
 layout: post
-title: 8 Mockumentaries that Go Up to Eleven
+title: 8 Mockumentaries To Stream Now
 author: Keju Luo
 category: Articles
 date: 2021-07-19T17:14:58.701Z
 image: https://ucarecdn.com/4ec9a6e4-2311-4c65-b84b-6d0285067a1b/
 ---
-> Few films have achieved what 1984's [This Is Spinal Tap](https://www.themoviedb.org/movie/11031-this-is-spinal-tap) did - developing into a cult phenomenon and spawning a whole new genre.
-Though the history of mockumentary traces back to the 60s masters like Shirley Clarke and Richard Lester, Spinal Tap is inarguably the one that set modern standards and is often referenced to this day.
+> Few films have achieved what 1984's [This Is Spinal Tap](https://www.themoviedb.org/movie/11031-this-is-spinal-tap) did: spawning both a cult phenomenon and a whole new genre.
+Though the history of mockumentary traces back to the 60s masters like Shirley Clarke and Richard Lester, Spinal Tap is inarguably the one that set modern standards.
 Some of the funniest films of our time carried its torch, from [Borat (2006)](https://www.themoviedb.org/movie/496-borat-cultural-learnings-of-america-for-make-benefit-glorious-nation-of-kazakhstan) to [What We Do in the Shadows (2014)](https://www.themoviedb.org/movie/246741-what-we-do-in-the-shadows).

 Here are 8 films in the Filmhub catalog that channel the Spinal Tap spirit and [go up to eleven](https://www.youtube.com/watch?v=4xgx4k83zzc).

 ![The Golden Age](https://ucarecdn.com/909d2465-8bae-4105-8009-33a1574d6518/-/resize/1460x/-/format/auto/-/quality/smart/ "The Golden Age")